California AB-5 Law Dictates Gig Economy Workers Must Be Treated as Employees

 With pay and benefits potentially improving for many of its workers, the gig economy may be an appealing option for those who’d like to make investments based on their research and what they can feel good about.

 Before investing you should carefully consider the Fund’s investment objectives, risks, charges and expenses.
 This and other information is in the prospectus.
 A prospectus may be obtained by visiting www.sofi.com/invest/etfs.
 Please read the prospectus carefully before you invest.
 SoFi ETFs are distributed by Foreside Fund Services, LLC.
 Investing involves risk including loss of principal.
+External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+Links are provided for informational purposes and should not be viewed as an endorsement.

 Third-Party Brand Mentions: No brands, products, or companies mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
 Third-party trademarks referenced herein are property of their respective owners.